z33pX/Stock-Price-Prediction-With-Indicators/README.md

 # Stock-Price-Prediction-With-Indicators
 This is a try to predict stock prices by using a rnn and some indicators like atr, ema, rsi, macd ect.
-It's very basic by now but I'll try to find usefull indicators for prediction.
+It's very basic currently because it takes advantage of the 'Close' price of the previous day.